-PMI: A company in transformation towards a smoke-free future3 min read
+PMI: A company delivering a smoke-free future29 May 2019 · 3 min read

 Why are we doing this?
 Because it’s the right thing to do.
-More than 1 billion people worldwide smoke cigarettes and, according to the World Health Organization, there will still be more than 1 billion smokers in 2025.
-We, Philip Morris International, want to provide those among these billion-plus adult smokers, who do not quit, with better options than continuing to smoke.
-Our commitment is no passing whim, but the result of many years of careful deliberation, backed up by a substantial R&D program.
-Over the last decade, we've spent more than USD 12.5 billion in the research, scientific substantiation, and commercialization of our smoke-free products.
+Approximately one billion people worldwide smoke cigarettes and, according to the World Health Organization, that number will be roughly the same in 2025.
+We want to offer adult smokers who do not quit better alternatives to continued smoking.
+To achieve this, we've invested more than USD 12.5 billion in the research, scientific substantiation, and commercialization of our smoke-free products.

-Providing alternatives: it’s time to act now for a smoke-free future tomorrow
+Providing alternatives: Acting now for a smoke-free future

 These billion-plus adult smokers aren’t just numbers.
 They might be your friends, family, or neighbors.
 Measures to deter initiation and encourage cessation are fundamental.
 There is no disagreement there.
 The best option is to quit tobacco and nicotine altogether or even better—not to start.
-But for the large population of existing adult smokers who’d otherwise continue smoking, there has to be a sensible plan.
+But for the large majority of existing adult smokers who’d otherwise continue smoking, there has to be a sensible plan.
 And in a world where smoking is a fact of life, we cannot simply ignore the compelling scientific evidence: scientifically substantiated less harmful products than cigarettes are now available to adult smokers who otherwise would continue smoking.

 There is no debate that smoking is harmful or that nicotine is addictive.
-What matters is what the consumer is inhaling.
-There is a huge difference between smoke from a burning cigarette and the aerosol from a non-combustible product.
-It’s the burning process which creates the vast majority of the harmful and potentially harmful chemicals that are the primary causes of smoking-related diseases.
+What matters is what the consumer is exposed to.
+For example, there is a huge difference between smoke from a burning cigarette and the aerosol from a heated tobacco product.
+It’s the burning process that creates the vast majority of the harmful and potentially harmful chemicals that are the primary causes of smoking-related diseases.

 We must seize it—and seize it together.
-The emotional rhetoric against the industry—which ignores scientific facts—is not helping the world’s 1 billion-plus adult smokers.
-It’s time to have a more open-minded debate to make a smoke-free future a reality.
+The emotional rhetoric against the industry—which ignores scientific facts—is not helping the world’s one billion-plus adult smokers.
+Let's have a more open-minded debate to make a smoke-free future a reality.